Electrocer/Rainforest-Webpage/README.md

 Tropical rainforests are some of the most beautiful wildernesses on our planet.
 The forests are a potential source of medicinal plants that may benefit everyone on Earth.

+# What is the largest Rainforests on Earth?

+Here are the 4 largest Rainforests on Earth:
+1st.
+The Amazon Rainforest (Brazil)
+2nd.
+The Congo Rainforest (Congo)
+3rd.
+The New Guinea Rainforest (Papua New Guinea)
+4th.
+The Valvidian Temperate Rainforest (Chile)

 ![Rainforest](https://user-images.githubusercontent.com/93111622/145592104-a5c25e35-78a4-4842-a41c-a1a8de6c3afe.png)